 The upshot of this is that even if a government agent shows up with a warrant, all they will get are encrypted files.
 While non-private encryption providers have to hand over files and their passwords, zero-knowledge services can’t give away customers’ password because they, well, have zero -knowledge.

-Do note, however, that if a cloud storage service offers zero-knowledge encryption, this does not automatically make them a secure storage provider.
+Do note, however, that if a cloud storage service offers zero-knowledge encryption, this does not automatically make them a secure cloud storage provider.
 There’s more to cloud security than simply hiding a password and if, say, their servers are badly encrypted, a cybercriminal or snooping NSA agent can just force their way in.

 However, when done right, private encryption is the cherry atop the security cake that not only protects you from criminals, but also from government interference.
 Any of the Cloudwards.net selection of best zero-knowledge cloud services, for example, uses this tech in conjunction with all manner of encryption and other protocols to keep your data as safe as the bank.